Feed-in tariff: Egypt

-In the second phase, the categories of solar generation were reduced to four when the residential category tariff increased to 1.0288 EGP/KWh.
-For the second category, non-residential installations of less than 500 KW have a purchase price of 1.0858 EGP/KWh.
-In the third and fourth categories, non-residential installations between 500 KW and 20 MW and between 20 MW and 50 MW, have a purchase tariff of US$0.0788/KWh and US$0.084/KWh, respectively (with 30% of tariff pegged at the exchange rate of 8.88 EGP per USD).
+In the subsequent phase, the solar generation categories were reduced to four.
+The residential tariff increased to 1.0288 EGP/KWh.
+Non-residential installations under 500 KW pay 1.0858 EGP/KWh.
+For installations between 500 KW and 20 MW, the rate is US$0.0788/KWh, and for those between 20 MW and 50 MW, it is US$0.084/KWh (with 30% of the tariff linked to an exchange rate of 8.88 EGP per USD).

 The government would purchase the electricity generated by investors, taking inflation into account, while consumption is to be paid in local currency and depreciation rates reviewed after two years.
 The Ministry of Finance will provide concessional subsidized bank financing for households and institutions using less than 200 KW at a rate of 4% and 8% for 200–500KW.
 The government is preparing a law that would allow for state-owned lands to be made available for new energy production projects under a usufruct system in exchange for 2% of the energy produced.
 The electricity companies would be obligated to purchase and transport the energy.
 The new tariff system also included a reduction in customs on new and renewable energy production supplies by 2% while the proportion of bank financing has been set at 40–60%.

 The government hoped for new and renewable energy to account for 20% Egypt's total energy mix by 2020.

 European Union

 The European Union does not operate or necessarily encourage feed-in tariff schemes as it is a matter for member countries.

 However feed-in tariff schemes in Europe have been challenged under European law for constituting illegal state aid.
 PreussenElektra brought a case concerning the German Electricity Feed-in Act (Stromeinspeisungsgesetz).
 In 2001, the European Court of Justice (ECJ) ruled that the German arrangements did not constitute state aid.
 The court concluded that:

-The proposed Transatlantic Trade and Investment Partnership (TTIP) trade agreement now threatens to overturn feed-in tariff schemes throughout the Europe Union.
+The proposed Transatlantic Trade and Investment Partnership (TTIP) trade agreement now threatens to overturn feed-in tariff schemes throughout the European Union.
 The draft energy chapter of the TTIP, leaked to The Guardian in July 2016, mandates that operators of energy networks grant access to gas and electricity "on commercial terms that are reasonable, transparent and non-discriminatory, including as between types of energy".
-This would open feed-in tariff schemes to commercial challenge, including that used by Germany.
+This would open feed-in tariff schemes to commercial challenge including that used by Germany.
 The Green MEP Claude Turmes stated: "These [TTIP] proposals are completely unacceptable.
 They would sabotage EU legislators' ability to privilege renewables and energy efficiency over unsustainable fossil fuels.
 This is an attempt to undermine democracy in Europe."